STOR-i/sgmcmc/README.md

 ## Installation

-To start with, tensorflow for R needs to be properly installed, this requires dependencies that can't be handled by the standard `install.packages` framework, so follow the tensorflow for R library [installation instructions](https://tensorflow.rstudio.com/installation.html).

-To install the `sgmcmc` library, ensure `devtools` are installed and run `devtools::install_github("STOR-i/sgmcmc")`.
+`sgmcmc` requires [TensorFlow for R](https://cran.r-project.org/web/packages/devtools/index.html) to be installed so has a few steps:
+- Install tensorflow for python, instructions for this can be found [here](https://www.tensorflow.org/install/)
+- Make sure [devtools](https://cran.r-project.org/web/packages/devtools/index.html) are installed, this can be installed simply by running `install.packages("devtools")`
+- Now run `devtools::install_github("STOR-i/sgmcmc")`.

+The TensorFlow API changes a lot, so it's best to make sure your TensorFlow for python installation is up to date.

 ## Documentation